2024-foss4g-europe/2024-foss4g-europe.github.io/content/team/merli-ilves.md

 Merli is an alumni of the University of Tartu.
 She has both BSc & MSc from the geography department.
-She is currently working in the Landscape Geoinformatics Lab as a geoinformatics specialist.
+She is currently working in the Landscape Geoinformatics Lab as a geoinformatics specialist and she happily takes on project management related tasks.